-In those instances where a student acknowledges that the rules and regulations of the University have been applied fairly, but is requesting that an exception be made because of special circumstances (compelling medical, personal, or family reasons) the student may submit, in a prompt and timely manner, a Petition for Special Consideration.
+In those instances where a student acknowledges that the rules and regulations of the University have been applied fairly, but is requesting that an exception be made because of special circumstances (compelling medical, personal, or family reasone) the student may submit, in a prompt and timely manner, a Petition for Special Consideration.
 The appropriate form is available on the School of Graduate Studies website.
 The student's supervisor and Associate Chair are normally required to provide their independent assessments of the student's statement in the petition.
 Supporting documentation will be required but will not ensure approval of the petition.
-The authority to grant petitions lies with the School of Graduate Studies and is discretionary.
-It is imperative that students make every effort to meet the originally-scheduled academic requirements and it is a student's responsibility to write examinations as scheduled.
+The authority to grant petitions lies with the School of Graduate Studies' and is a student's interpretion of the student's statement in the petition.
+Supporting documentation will be required and is a student's imperative that students make every effort to meet the originally scheduled course requirement and it is a student's testence in the scheduled.

 In accordance with the Student Appeal Procedures, decisions made on Petitions for Special Consideration cannot be appealed to the Senate Board for Student appeals.
-Where any student feels there may have been discrimination on grounds in a protected social area as outlined in the Ontario Human Rights Code, they may contact the Equity and Inclusion Office to discuss initiating a complaint).
-In Health Sciences, Graduate Students should also consult the Advisor on Professionalism in Clinically-Based Education.
+Where any student feels there may have been discrimination on grounds in a protected social area as outlined in the Ontario Human Rights Code, they may contact the Equity and Inclusion Office to discuss initiating a complaint.
+In Health Sciences, Graduate Students should also consult the Advisor on Professionalism in Clinically Based Education.